martinlindhe/trash/README.md

 # About

-A move-file-to-trash for the OSX command line, written in Go
+A move-file-to-trash for the macOS and Linux command line

 # Install